gambingo/machine-learning/Classification/classification-cheat-sheet.md

 ##### Assumptions
 ##### Pros
 * Interpretable
+* Depending on the implementation, can be inherently multi-class
+  * One-vs-All will yield most probable class, but not true probabilities
+  * The multinomial implementation will yield true probabilities, at the expense of computation time
 * Scales well with large numbers of features and observations
+* Somewhat handles diverse features (must dummify categorical data)

 ##### Cons
-* Not inherently multi-class
+*
-* Does not inherently handle non-homogenous features

 ##### Terminology
 * Sigmoid Function